zmyzheng/Information-Retrieval-Extraction-and-Data-Mining/README.md

 Project2: Information extraction on the web, or the task of extracting "structured" information that is embedded in natural language text on the web.
 Implement a version of the Iterative Set Expansion (ISE) algorithm

+Project3: Extract association rules from data set.
+Implement the a-priori algorithm for finding association rules.
+Data sets are choosen from  NYC Open Data site, at https://opendata.cityofnewyork.us/